 There is a formula to writing a cover letter in four clean paragraphs.

-Example: I am applying for the Media Marketing Internship that I found on Panther Connect.
-I am current a junior at Chapman University majoring in Public Relations and Advertising with a minor in Business Administration.
+Example: I am applying for the Media Marketing Internship that I found on Handshake.
+I am currently a junior at Chapman University majoring in Public Relations and Advertising, with a minor in Business Administration.
 I am excited to discuss with you how my strong background in PR and Advertising (X), as well as my extensive leadership experiences (Y) make me a perfect candidate for this internship.

-Paragraph 2 (Expand on your X): This paragraph should be devoted to your background on “X” using three examples from your resume.
+Paragraph 2: (Expand on your X): This paragraph should be devoted to your background on “X” using 2-3 examples from your resume.

-Paragraph 3 (Expand on your Y): This paragraph should be devoted to your background on “Y” using three examples from your resume.
+Paragraph 3: (Expand on your Y): This paragraph should be devoted to your background on “Y” using 2-3 examples from your resume.

 Paragraph 4 (The Love Statement): The last thing a person reads will be the first thing that they remember, so it makes perfect sense that your closing paragraph should be personalized to that position.
 Your X and Y will be rarely change from one cover letter to the next, so the closing paragraph is your opportunity to tailor your cover letter to every position.